LightBDD/LightBDD/README.md

-Lightweight Behavior Driven Development test framework.
+Lightweight Behavior Driven Development test framework (LightBDD)
 ===========

 Have you ever been using the BDD methodology?
 Yes? - cool.